HaozhouWang/postgres/contrib/diskquota/README.md

 Worker processes are responsible for monitoring the disk usage of schemas and roles for the target database, and do quota enfocement.
 It will periodically recalcualte the table size of active tables, and update their corresponding schema or owner's disk usage.
 Then compare with quota limit for those schemas or roles.
 If exceeds the limit, put the corresponding schemas or roles into the blacklist in shared memory.
 Schemas or roles in blacklist are used to do query enforcement to cancel queries which plan to load data into these schemas or roles.

+## Active table
 Active tables are the tables whose table size may change in the last quota check interval.
 We use hooks in smgecreate(), smgrextend() and smgrtruncate() to detect active tables and store them(currently relfilenode) in the shared memory.
 Diskquota worker process will periodically consuming active table in shared memories, convert relfilenode to relaton oid, and calcualte table size by calling pg_total_relation_size(), which will sum the size of table(base, vm, fsm), toast, index.

+## Enforcement
 Enforcement is implemented as hooks.
 There are two kinds of enforcement hooks: enforcement before query is running and enforcement during query is running.
-The first one is implemented at ExecCheckPerms
-The second one is implemented at GetBuffer
+The 'before query' one is implemented at ExecutorCheckPerms_hook in function ExecCheckRTPerms() The 'during query' one is implemented at BufferExtendCheckPerms_hook in function ReadBufferExtended().
+Note that the implementation of BufferExtendCheckPerms_hook will firstly check whether function request a new block, if not skip directyly.

+## Quota setting store
-Quota limit of schema or role is stored in table 'quota_config' in 'diskquota' schema in monitored database.
-So each database store and manage its own disk quota configuration.
+Quota limit of a schema or a role is stored in table 'quota_config' in 'diskquota' schema in monitored database.
+So each database stores and manages its own disk quota configuration.
 Note that although role is a db object in cluster level, we limit the diskquota of a role to be database specific.
 That is to say, a role may has different quota limit on different databases and their disk usage is isolated between databases.

 # Install
 1. Compile and install disk quota.
 ```
 cd contrib/disk_quota;
 make;
-make install
+make install;
 ```
 2. Config postgres.conf
 ```